metamorph-inc/meta-core/bin/CAD/Creo/0Readme - CreateCsysFromStep.txt

 Install Instructions:
 --------------------

 The META installer installs the necessary files.
-They are installed in "C:\Program Files\META\bin\CAD".
+They are installed in "C:\Program Files (x86)\META\bin\CAD".
 The installed files are:

    CreateCsysFromStep.py